ColemanRHarris/mxnorm/README.md

     - port install cmake         (MacOS; inside a terminal with MacPorts)

-This package also uses the `reticulate` package to interface with the `scikit-learn` Python package.
+This package also uses the `reticulate` package to interface with the `scikit-image` Python package.
 Depending on the user’s environment, sometimes Python/`conda`/`Miniconda` is not detected, producing an option like the following: